 The Show Trials shocked the world.
 How could so many Old Bolsheviks and leading figures in the Siviet Union be traitors and enenies of the people.
 And not fully understood at the time it was just the tip of the ice berg of what became the Great Terror.
 The elite of the Soviet Communist Party was desimated.
 Show trials were held for some.
 This was the public face of the purges.
 Most victims simply disppapeared, either being shot without a trial or being committed to the the Gulag.
 Stalin after eliminating Kirvov was in complete control of tge Soviet Union.
 With the full support of Yagoda and the NKVD his position was basically unassilable.
 The only force that could threaten his leadership was the military.
 He thus set out to eliminate any possible resistance within the military.
 Thus between the second and third show trials, he ordered Yezhov and the NKVD to comb the upper echelons of the Red Army for any sign of opposition to Stalin's leadership.
 Finding such sentiment was difficult.
 Thus the NKVD went after other indicators such as class origins and involvement with the Rapollo program.
 (Here many Red Army officers worked with Grman Reichwehr officers.)
 The professional leadership of the Red Army was as a result decimated by arrests and summary executions.
 The Soviet Union woukd pay a terrible price when the Germans attacks (June 1941).
 Stalin also decided to go after provincial party secretaries, party and state personnel among the national minorities, industrial managers, and other officials.
 The process as conducted by the NKVD fed upon itself.

 And if this was not suffient, the Politbiuro to gain Stalin's favor ordered Yezhov to launch 'mass operations' to round up recidivist criminals, remaining kulaks, and other 'anti-Soviet elements' (July 3, 1937).
 Those arrsted were judged by three-person tribunals.
 Yezhov established quotas in each district setting the number of people arrests.
 NKVD units in an effirt to show their effectiveness and hopefully earn promotions vied in exceeding these quotas.
 Yezhov's initial quota was 177,500 exiled and 72,950 executed.
 The NKVD subsrabyially exceeeded these quotas.
 One observer writes, "What had begun as bloody retribution against the defeated political opposition developed as a self-induced pathology within the body politic.
 Its psychic consequences among the survivors were long-lasting and incalculable."
 Huge numbers of people were arrested.
 Large numbers were sumarily executed.
-Others were sebtebced to the Gulag for varying terms.
+Others were sentenced to the Gulag for varying terms.
 Mass graves are believed to exist all over the Soviet Union, but because the Soviets wer not defeated and cimpetely occupied during the War, the identification and study of these sites has not ocurred.
 Some have been found.
 The Germans furing World War II a sites where mistly Ukanians were burie-- Vinnytsia in the Ukraine.
+The NKVD was also sent into Mongolia.

 Soviet citizens were encouraged to denounce their neigbors.
 Many did in an effort to improve their chances of survival.